Mid-South Scholastic Art Awards

 What are the Mid-South Scholastic Art Awards?

-As an affiliate of the Alliance forYoung Artists and Writers, the Mid-South Scholastic Art Awards honors exemplary art by students in 7th through 12th grades, recognizing their outstanding achievements in a competitive annual exhibition and providing cash prizes and scholarship opportunities.
-The Mid-South Scholastic Art Awards is generously sponsored by the Brooks Museum League, which provides both financial support and countless volunteer hours.
+As an affiliate of the Alliance for Young Artists and Writers, the Mid-South Scholastic Art Awards honors exemplary art by students in Grades 7 through 12, recognizing their outstanding achievements in a competitive annual exhibition and providing cash prizes and scholarship opportunities.
+The Mid-South Scholastic Art Awards is generously sponsored by the Brooks Museum League, which provides both financial support and countless volunteer hours, and Pinnacle Financial Partners.
+Additionally, the Mid-South Scholastic Art Awards is supported by Derek Fordjour and the family of Marcia Bicks.

-The Mid-South Scholastic Art Awards is an annual juried student art exhibition for students in grades 7 through 12, presented by the Brooks Museum League and the Memphis Brooks Museum of Art.
+The Mid-South Scholastic Art Awards is an annual juried student art exhibition for students in Grades 7 through 12, presented by the Brooks Museum League and the Memphis Brooks Museum of Art.
 Regional winners are eligible for scholarships, cash prizes, and a place in an exhibition at the Memphis Brooks Museum of Art.
 Winners will also have their work sent to New York City for national judging.

 When?